California State University, Fullerton

-California State University, Fullerton (CSUF or Cal State Fullerton) is a public university in Fullerton, California.
+California State University, Fullerton (CSUF or Cal State Fullerton) is a public research university in Fullerton, California, United States.
 With a total enrollment of more than 41,000, it has the largest student body of the California State University (CSU) system, and its graduate student body of more than 5,000 is one of the largest in the CSU and in all of California.
 As of fall 2016, the school had 2,083 faculty, of whom 782 were on the tenure track.
-The university offers 109 degree programs: 55 undergraduate degrees and 54 graduate degrees, including three doctorates.
+The university offers 109 degree programs: 55 undergraduate degrees and 54 graduate degrees, including 3 doctoral programs.

-Cal State Fullerton is an Hispanic-serving institution (HSI) and is eligible to be designated as an Asian American Native American Pacific Islander serving institution (AANAPISI).
-The university is nationally accredited in art, athletic training, business, chemistry, communications, communicative disorders, computer science, dance, engineering, music, nursing, public administration, public health, social work, teacher education and theater.
-Spending related to CSUF generates an impact of around $2.26 billion to the California and local economy, and sustains nearly 16,000 jobs statewide.
+Cal State Fullerton is classified among "R2: Doctoral Universities – High research activity".
+It is also a Hispanic-Serving Institution (HSI) and is eligible to be designated as an Asian American Native American Pacific Islander Serving Institution (AANAPISI).

 CSUF athletic teams compete in Division I of the NCAA and are collectively known as the CSUF Titans.
 They compete in the Big West Conference.

 History

 Founding

 In 1957, Orange County State College became the 12th state college in California to be authorized by the state legislature as a degree-granting institution.
 The following year, a site was designated for the campus to be established in northeast Fullerton.
 The property was purchased in 1959.
-This is the same year that Dr. William B. Langsdorf was appointed as founding president of the school.
+The same year, William B. Langsdorf was appointed as founding president of the school.

 Classes began with 452 students in September 1959.
 The name of the school was changed to Orange State College in July 1962.
 In 1964, its name was changed to California State College at Fullerton.
 In June 1972, the final name change occurred and the school became California State University, Fullerton.